Orestes: Euripides

 As Aeschylus tells it, Orestes' punishment for matricide ended after a trial, but according to Euripides, in order to escape the persecutions of the Erinyes, Orestes was ordered by Apollo to go to Tauris, carry off the statue of Artemis that had fallen from the heavens, and bring it to Athens.
 Orestes traveled to Tauris with Pylades, where the pair were at once imprisoned by the people, among whom the custom was to sacrifice all Greek strangers in honor of Artemis.
 The priestess of Artemis, whose duty it was to perform the sacrifice, was Orestes' sister Iphigenia.
-She offered to release him if he would carry home a letter from her to Greece; he refused to go, but he implored Pylades to deliver the letter while he stays to be slain.
+She offered to release him if he would carry home a letter from her to Greece; he refused to go, but he implored Pylades to deliver the letter while he stayed to be slain.
 After a conflict of mutual affection, Pylades at last yielded, but the brother and sister finally recognized each other due to the letter, and all three escaped together, carrying with them the image of Artemis.

 Other literature and media

-After his return to Greece, Orestes took possession of his father's kingdom of Mycenae (killing his half-brother Alete, who was the son of Clytemestra and Aegisthus), to which were added Argos and Laconia.
+After his return to Greece, Orestes took possession of his father's kingdom of Mycenae (killing his half-brother Aletes, who was the son of Clytemestra and Aegisthus), to which were added Argos and Laconia.
 Orestes was said to have died of a snakebite in Arcadia.
 His body was conveyed to Sparta for burial (where he was the object of a cult) or, according to a Roman legend, to Aricia, when it was removed to Rome (Servius on Aeneid, ii.
 116).

 Before the Trojan War, Orestes was to marry his first cousin Hermione, daughter of Menelaus and Helen.
 Things soon changed after Orestes committed matricide: Menelaus then gave his daughter to Neoptolemus, son of Achilles and Deidamia.
 According to Euripides' play Andromache, Orestes slew Neoptolemus just outside a temple and took off with Hermione.
 He seized Argos and Arcadia after their thrones had become vacant, becoming ruler of all the Peloponnesus.
-His son by Hermione, Tisamenus, became ruler after him but was eventually killed by the Heracleidae.

-There is extant a Latin epic poem, consisting of about 1000 hexameters, called Orestes Tragoedia, which has been ascribed to Dracontius of Carthage.
+His son by Hermione, Tisamenus, became ruler after him but was eventually killed by the Heracleidae.There is extant a Latin epic poem, consisting of about 1000 hexameters, called Orestes Tragoedia, which has been ascribed to Dracontius of Carthage.

 Orestes appears also to be a dramatic prototype for all persons whose crime is mitigated by extenuating circumstances.
 These legends belong to an age when higher ideas of law and of social duty were being established; the implacable blood-feud of primitive society gives place to a fair trial, and in Athens, when the votes of the judges are evenly divided, mercy prevails.

 In one version of the story of Telephus, the infant Orestes was kidnapped by King Telephus, who used him as leverage in his demand that Achilles heal him.

 According to some sources, Orestes fathered Penthilus by his half-sister, Erigone.

 For modern treatments see the Oresteia in the arts and popular culture.